In this section

 to your doctor or pharmacist about which products can safely be used on your

 child.
 Always follow the instructions on the packaging.
 Some nasal steroids are

 only suitable in children over two years old, and some are not recommended for

 If your child is having immunotherapy, they will

 be given a small amount of the allergen, either by injection

-or orally in tablet or liquid form.
+or orally/under the tongue in tablet or liquid form.
 A typical treatment course requires monthly

 injections over a period of three to five years, or taking the allergen orally

-each day for two to three years.
+each day for three years.
 Immunotherapy may be suitable for older

 children whose symptoms are not well controlled by antihistamines and steroid